 Call a SHIP in your state to get free, personalized, and unbiased help with your Medicare questions, or learn how to become a volunteer SHIP counselor.
-Go to pages 114-117 for the phone number of your local SHIP.
+Go to pages 114-117 for the phone number of your local SHIP, or visit shiphelp.org.